danielsreichenbach/docker-golang/README.md

 ## Usage

-This container is intended to be used as build image in Drone, as shown in the following example (using a build matrix):
+This container can be used as build image in Drone, as shown in the following example (using a build matrix):

 ```yaml
 build: